Invasive/Noxious Plants

 - Public awareness and education

-Applying for Invasive Plants Grants
+Applying for Invasive Plant Program Grants

 The Forestry Division accepts IPP applications year-round.
 Applications are batch-reviewed periodically according to available funds and program demand.